Based on the teachings in the book, Going Deeper:

 What we perceive from our vantage point of being in human form is only a teeny sliver of the infinite swirl of interpenetrating realities that make up the universe.
 To us, there is a past, present, and future.
 Time appears to move predictably from moment to moment forming the days and years of our lives.
 2012 is a real date on our calendars and each of the possible scenarios can be seen to be advancing steadily toward it like racehorses to the finish line.

-The simple answer is that every one of the possible scenarios you can envisage will find expression in one or more of the myriad parallel universes that manifests in every instant.
-And that includes the date spoken about by so many as the moment our world will come to an end.
-What adds weight to this date is the fact that with each passing hour more people are becoming aware of it, adding their energies to the consensus.
-We have already seen the power of agreement at work in events such as World Healing Day, The Harmonic Convergence and other similar moments of global focus.
+The simple answer is that every one of the possible scenarios you can envisage will find expression in one or more of the myriad parallel universes that manifest in every instant.
+And that includes the date spoken about by so many as the moment our world comes to an end.
+What adds weight to this date is the fact that with each passing hour more people are becoming aware of it and adding their energies to the consensus.
+We have already seen the power of agreement at work in events such as World Healing Day, The Harmonic Convergence and other moments of focus.
 It was not the calendar date that created the power; it was the cohesive intent of those who took part.

-Having said that, it is no mere coincidence that so many disparate cultures all around the world, that have had no known contact with one another, should focus on the same date.
-There is increasing evidence that the time leading up to the final solstice of 2012 does mark the presence of an energy portal that has never before been accessible to the human race.
+Having said that, it is no mere coincidence that so many disparate cultures all around the world that have had no known contact with one another should focus on the same date.
+There is increasing evidence that the time leading up to 12/12/12 does mark the presence of an energy portal that has never before been accessible to the human race.
 Each of us is being offered an opportunity to shift that may not again arise in thousands of years to come.

 Imagine if you will, that you are in the center of a vast central train station.
 The tracks are arranged like the spokes of a giant wheel, each moving away from the center in a different direction.
 The trains are all scheduled to depart at the same moment on December 21, 2012.
 Every human being on Earth is at the station; free to board any of the trains he or she chooses.
 Each train is destined for a different parallel universe in which one of the innumerable possibilities is played out.

-You (like everyone else) are at the station and must get on one of an almost infinite number of trains.
+You (like everyone else) are at the station free to board any one of an almost infinite number of trains.
 But, like the psychic, you can only see one or two of them.
 Your choices appear meager — almost as if you had no choice at all and your future was determined totally by fate.
-Such is not the case at all — unless, of course, you allow it to be.
+Such is not the case at all — unless, of course, you want it to be.